 On this project we used a clay vent to aesthetically hide the appearance of a bathroom fan vent.
 To do so, the General Contractor ran flex ducting from the ceiling fan to the backside of the far right clay vent, above.

-The terracotta clay parts used to make these vents are actually old school clay drain pipe.
+The Spanish terracotta clay vents can be purchased at Santa Barbara Stone located at 27 North Nopal St. Santa Barbara, CA. 93103.
+These “decorative” component parts are actually old school clay drain pipes.
 Many of these clay drains still exist throughout the historic neighborhoods of Santa Barbara.

 Spanish-style products on Amazon, and my project overviews where they were installed.